wormell/apollonian/README.md

          Width of bound: 1.4e-130
 ```

+NB: this code is designed to be run in parallel (and the `addprocs` line in both code files tries to fill your CPU up with processes).
+If you don't want the overheads of that, remove all the distributed wrapping around the code.

-If you use this, of course please cite our paper (and let us know if you get any better results).
+If you use this, of course please cite our paper: https://arxiv.org/abs/2406.04922 (and let us know if you get any better results).

 Caroline Wormell (@wormell) and Polina Vytnova (@Polevita)